storj/storj/docs/blueprints/deletion-performance.md

 ### Conclusion

+The alternative approach (1):

+- It is similar to the current mechanism but with some improvements towards the goals.
+- It doesn't add more load to the satellite, but we cannot trust in the uplink in deleting the pieces or informing the non-deleted ones.

-Both alternative approaches are similar.
+The alternative approaches (2) and (3) are similar.

-Approach (1) has the advantage of guaranteeing less garbage left on the storage nodes at the expense of requiring more network traffic.
+Approach (2) has the advantage of guaranteeing less garbage left on the storage nodes at the expense of requiring more network traffic.

-Approach (2) requires less network traffic, but it may not require less computation considering that we may need to encrypt the data sent through UDP.
+Approach (3) requires less network traffic, but it may not require less computation considering that we may need to encrypt the data sent through UDP.

-Approach (2) may get rid of the satellite garbage faster.
+Approach (3) may get rid of the satellite garbage faster.

-Both approaches present the problem of increasing garbage on the satellite side.
+Both approaches, (2) and (3), present the problem of increasing garbage on the satellite side.

 Taking one of these approaches will require a study on how to keep the less amount of garbage as possible.

-Both approaches would make the uplink deletion operation to perform in less than 1 second independently of the file size.

 ## Implementation